cameronwp/hurtlingthrough.space/src/pages/posts/20180116-marvin-eva-timeline-breakdown/index.md

 _The high level summary (top) and an example detailed task view (bottom) from the timeline for US EVA 22 on 9 July 2013.
 Astronauts Chris Cassidy and Luca Parmitano [began preparations to install a new ISS module](http://www.spaceflight101.net/iss-expedition-36-us-eva-22.html), the [Russian Multipurpose Laboratory Module](http://www.russianspaceweb.com/iss%5ffgb2.html) (Nauka or Нау́ка in Russian).
 They completed this 6 hour timeline almost perfectly on time.
 Take a look at the bottom of the first column of the detailed task view - you can see boxes where the intravehicular (IV) crew member - the astronaut inside the habitat - is expected to record the number of turns used to install bolts.
 This level of detail is not uncommon.
 Check out the [full timeline](https://www.nasa.gov/sites/default/files/files/US%5fEVA%5f22%5fTimeline.pdf) to see why it takes years to prepare for a single spacewalk.
 Also interesting to note: you can see that EV2 was asked to take a survey photo of the Alpha Magnetic Spectrometer (AMS).
 This EVA occurred two years after the AMS was launched and, at the time, did not yet need the repairs discussed [before](/posts/20180115-marvin-deep-spacewalks/) - this was just a survey to assess its health._

-Using modern and historical timelines as inspiration, Matthew and I designed a hierarchical schema that adequately encapsulates all the information from high level summaries to detailed, minute-by-minute procedures.
+Using modern and historical timelines as inspiration, Matthew and I designed a hierarchical schema that encapsulates all the information from high level summaries to detailed, minute-by-minute procedures.
 (Though, as we'll see in a later post, it does not facilitate timeline calculations in and of itself.)
 As you move down in the hierarchy what it describes becomes more and more specific.

 ![<-NOLINK->a timeline hierarchy tree data-structure](./hierarchy.png)